JeeheeHan/PUL-app/README.md

 - Users can login
 - Main chat room would show
 - Users can "feed" a virtual plant of choosing compliment or insult
-- Have a generation of words to use and show on homepage as a occlusion
 - Alert user the instructions and purpose behind this app after loggin in
-- Frequency of the compliments or insults
-- dashboard of top used compliments or insults???

 #### 2.0

 - User can have a multiple plants
-- User can drag the words to the plant to "feed"
+- Creating a sentiment data
+- Have a generation of words to use and show on homepage as a occlusion(TBD)
 - Send notification to emails regarding plant status
-- Get to full sentences
+- Frequency of the compliments or insults
+- dashboard of top used compliments or insults???

 #### 3.0